Skip to main content

 What Is a cardiac risk?

-Privacy Policy GANGADHARGOUD GUNDRATHI built the Top Diamonds app as a Free app.
-This SERVICE is provided by GANGADHARGOUD GUNDRATHI at no cost and is intended for use as is.
+Privacy Policy GangadharGoud Gundrathi built the Mark My Own Locations app as a Free app.
+This SERVICE is provided by GangadharGoud Gundrathi at no cost and is intended for use as is.
 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.
-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Top Diamonds unless otherwise defined in this Privacy Policy.
-Information Collection and Use For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, inclu
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Mark My Own Locations unless otherwise defined in this Privacy Policy.
+Information Collection and Use For a better experience, while using our Service, I may require you to provide us with certain personally identifiable i...